-Please see the documentation of Weibull()
+Please see the documentation of Weibull() for some properties

 of the Weibull distribution, as well as extensive examples